 1. I love seeing people get married.
-Witnessing each wedding we photograph reminds me how much I love marriage as an institution and how valuable my own marriage is to me.
-I love hearing the vows and seeing each couple at the start of something new and wonderful.
+Witnessing each wedding we photograph reminds me how much I love marriage as an institution and how special of a bond husband and wife really is.
+I love hearing the vows (especially the personal ones the bride and groom write to one another) and seeing each couple at the start of something new and wonderful.

 2. I get to work with happy people!
 I don’t think there are really many people who are happier than a bride and groom (or groom and groom, or bride and bride) unless maybe your job is delivering pizza.
 In which case, I think you have a lot of happy clients too…you might even have the upper hand because EVERYONE loves pizza!

 3. I’m good at it.
 I think it’s really important to seek out a job that is a good fit for you.
 If you think about it, it makes so much sense for each of us to do jobs that we are well suited for.
 We’re happier, we do a great job, and we feel fulfilled doing things that we have a natural affinity for.
 It’s a win/win for both the clients who benefit from our jobs (whatever they are) and us as well.
 As a visual person, I LOVE doing photography and a lot of it comes somewhat naturally (along with hard work, of course) and I’m an entrepreneur at heart.
 My job helps me utilize my talents in a way that’s fulfilling!